endothermicdev/lightning/doc/lightningd-config.5.md

   When set to *true* (default is *false*), prefixes all `HOSTNAME` in **announce-addr** with `dns:`.

+* **alt-addr**=*\[IPADDRESS\[:PORT\]]\*

+  Specify an alternative IP address (v4 or v6) and optionally a port, to be used for selective private communications with established peers.
+This address is used selectively, primarily for reconnections with known peers, enhancing privacy and optimizing connectivity based on previous interactions.
+This address is not publicly announced.

+  An empty 'IPADDRESS' is a special value that clears any previously saved alternate addresses, effectively resetting this setting.
+(Added in v24.05).

 * **offline**

   Do not bind to any ports, and do not try to reconnect to any peers.
 This